dmawer13/p5.js-Moire-Project/README.md

 - Visit the [Comment Codebook](https://github.com/dmawer13/p5.js-Moire-Project/blob/main/comment_codebook.md) page for getting started with using deictic comments.
 - Download the p5.js sketch files in the [vertex_spinner_sketch](https://github.com/dmawer13/p5.js-Moire-Project/tree/main/vertex_spinner_sketch) folder
     - Imagine your in-code comments must serve to explain this sketch to a future reader.
 Review this code together, and using the [Comment Codebook](https://github.com/dmawer13/p5.js-Moire-Project/blob/main/comment_codebook.md), comment the following sketch.

+### Wrapup

+Let's discuss the commenting activity and schedule meeting 2.

+## Meeting 2: Defining the problem, Starting to sketch

+### Defining the problem

+How can we use p5.js to simulate dot patterns and moire effects?

+- Refresh of [Dr. Tokieda's examples](https://www.youtube.com/watch?v=QAja2jp1VjE&t=7s) with Dr. Tadashi Tokieda

+-